Reddone/case-ql/README.md

 ## Motivation

-When I first saw GraphQL and the ecosystem around it ([Prisma](https://www.prisma.io/docs) in particular) I was immediately caught up by the possibility of using filters like this:
+When I first saw GraphQL and its ecosystem ([Prisma](https://www.prisma.io/docs) in particular) I was immediately caught up by the possibility of using filters like this:

 ```
 Query all Post nodes that are either published and whose title is in a list of given strings,